How to Fix Delayed Notifications on a Google Pixel Phone on Android 11, 12, 13, 14 Using ADB via USB (Tethered) or On the Device Itself (Untethered)

 power-saving-disabled-on-pixel-phone-no-effect

 Really?
-Do I still have to switch into a "Power User" mode and jump through hoops even in 2024 to fix freaking notifications?
+Do I still have to switch into a "Power User" mode and jump through hoops to fix freaking notifications?

 Guess some things never change…